 - 1. There is a well-defined quality improvement plan for assessing and improving organizational quality.
-The OI plan addresses: - a.
+The QI plan addresses: - a.
 Processes for how issues are identified; - b.
 What solutions are implemented;

 - c.
 Any new or additional issues are identified and managed on an ongoing basis; - d.
 The internal structures minimize risks for individuals and staff; - e.
 The processes used for assessing and improving organizational quality are identified; and - f.
 The quality improvement plan is reviewed and updated at a minimum annually and this review is documented. - 2.
 Areas of risk to persons served and to the organization are identified and monitored based on services, supports, treatment or care offered including, but not limited to: - a.
 Incidents and accidents: - i.
 There is evidence that incidents are reported to the DBHDD Office of Incident Management as required by Reporting Deaths and Other Incidents in Community Services, 04-106. - ii.
 There is evidence that internal incidents not required to be reported to DBHDD are recorded and monitored. - b.
 Health and Safety; - c.
 Complaints & Grievances; - i.
 The organization's policy and process for complaints and grievances should include the external process as defined in Complaints and Grievances Regarding Community Services, 19-101. - d.
 Individual Rights Violations; - i.
 There is documented evidence that any restrictive interventions utilized must be reviewed by the organization's Rights Sub-Committee; - e.
 Practices that limit freedom of choice or movement; - f.
 Medication Management; - g.
 Infection Control; - h.
 Positive Behavior Support Plan tracking and monitoring to include restrictive interventions to include review for efficacy of plan and needed adjustments, recommendations and modifications are made in a timely manner; - i.
 Breaches of Confidentiality; - j.
 Protection of Health and Human Rights of persons with developmental disabilities; - k.
 Implementation of ISPs; and - l.
-Community Integration. - 3.
-Indicators of performance are in place for assessing and improving organizational quality.
-The organization is able to demonstrate: - a.
-The indicators of performance established for each issue: - i.
-The method of routine data collection and reporting; - ii.
-The method of routine measurement: - iii.
-The method of routine evaluation: and - iv.
-Target goals/expectations for each indicator; - b.
-Outcome Measurements determined and reviewed for each indicator on a quarterly basis; - c.
-The inclusion of cultural diversity competency practices is evident by: - i.
-Staff articulating an understanding of the social, cultural, religious and other needs and differences unique to the individual; - ii.
-Staff honoring these differences and preferences (such as worship or dietary preferences in supporting the individuals daily; and - iii.
-The inclusion of cultural competency in Quality Improvement Processes. - d.
-Distribution of Quality Improvement findings on a quarterly basis to: - i.
-Individuals served or their representatives including contracting Regional Field Office(s) as indicated in the plan; - ii.
-Organizational staff; - iii.
-The governing body; and - iv.
-Other stakeholders as determined by the governing body.
+Community Integration.